 Henry is studying dentistry at Leeds University.
 Image and further information to follow.

 Dan is a highly competent mountaineer and outdoor sports enthusiast.
 Image and further information to follow.

 Simon Hall MSc

 Simon was a member of the Groups 1990 expedition to the Rindersbukta area of Van Mijenfjord where he spent much of his time in mountain support and assisting with the Geology project.
 He has a BSc in Geology and an MSc in Computing so is a valuable commodity for remote, scientifically based expeditions of this sort.
-He will be working alongside Dr Staley on the geology and support to the glaciology project.
 Simon has climbed extensively in the UK and abroad and is a very competent mountaineer and climber.

-George is an undergraduate at Keele University where he is studying Ecology and Economics. despite his tender years he has several seasons experience in mountainous terrain, is a competent climber and has spent some weeks alone and on foot travelling in the mountains of North Norway, He has visited USA, Peru, China and many other countries where he has camped and climbed.
-He will be part of the team working on the Plant Ecology
+George is an undergraduate at Keele University where he is studying Ecology and Economics.
+Despite his tender years he has several seasons experience in mountainous terrain, is a competent climber and has spent some weeks alone and on foot travelling in the mountains of North Norway, He has visited USA, Peru, China and many other countries where he has camped and climbed.

 Base Camp on the shores of Rindersbukta 1990.
 The Group’s own flag depicting a Polar Fox under the Norwegian flag under the Union flag may be seen.